 Investment Philosophy and Approach

-At Navion Financial Advisors, we take a goals-based approach to investing, and have broken the investment process down into seven distinct steps.
+At Navion Financial Advisors, we take a goals- and risk- based approach to investing, and have broken the investment process down into seven distinct steps.

 Step One: Goal Assessment